Axia-Tech/AXIA-wiki/docs/learn/learn-parachains.md

-An issue with crosschain latency means that the property of composability is weakened among parachains compared to a single blockchain. **This implication is common to all sharded blockchain designs, including AXIASolar, Eth2.0, and others.** The solution to this is the introduction of parachain hubs which maintain the stronger property of single block composability.
+An issue with crosschain latency means that the property of composability is weakened among parachains compared to a single blockchain. **This implication is common to all sharded blockchain designs, including AXIACoin, Eth2.0, and others.** The solution to this is the introduction of parachain hubs which maintain the stronger property of single block composability.

 ## Parachain Slot Acquisition

-{{ axiasolar: AXIASolar :axiasolar }} {{ axialunar: AXIALunar :axialunar }} supports a limited number of parachains, currently estimated to be about 100.
+{{ axiasolar: AXIACoin :axiasolar }} {{ axialunar: AXIALunar :axialunar }} supports a limited number of parachains, currently estimated to be about 100.
 As the number of slots is limited, there are several ways to allocate them: